 Expenditures during the year ended December 31, 2023 included geological and engineering services and metallurgy in connection with the PFS.
-During the nine months ended September 30, 2024, the Company continued to evaluate geological and engineering approaches as well as environmental base line monitoring.
+During the year ended December 31, 2024, the Company continued to evaluate geological and engineering approaches as well as environmental base line monitoring.

-On August 7 and 21, 2024, the Company completed non-brokered private placements of units.
+On August 7 and 21, 2024, the Company completed a non-brokered private placements of units.
 The Company issued 7,683,333 units at \$0.15 per unit for gross proceeds of \$1,152,500.
-The Company plans to use the net proceeds of the private placement for general corporate purposes and working capital.
+The Company used the net proceeds of the private placement for general corporate purposes and working capital.